docker/docs/ee/ucp/interlock/architecture.md

 your swarm services.
 The labels define the hostnames that are routed to the service, the ports used, and other routing configurations.

-Once you deploy a swarm service with those labels:
+Once you deploy or update a swarm service with those labels:

 1. The `ucp-interlock` service is monitoring the Docker API for events and publishes the events to the `ucp-interlock-extension` service.